How Lawyers Can Transition Into Legal Tech

 Lawyers who want to move into legal tech often start with one anxious question.

-It is usually:
+It is usually something like:

 Do I need to learn how to code?